 “Happy is the son whose faith in his mother remains unchallenged.” - Louisa May Alcott

-I had a conversation over two years ago with Hank’s mother Lucille Cheeseboro, it lasted all of a minute but my nerves coupled with the emotion on the other end of the phone made it seem like an eternity.
-It was my desire to work on a compilation of stories on Hank from the people that knew him best and I went to Ms. Cheeseboro for her blessings.
+I had a conversation over two years ago with Hank’s mother Lucille Cheeseboro, it lasted all of a minute, but my nerves coupled with the emotion on the other end of the phone made it seem like an eternity.
+It was my desire to work on a compilation of stories on Hank from the people who knew him best.
+I went to Ms. Cheeseboro for her blessings.
 After introducing myself and my reason for the call, she respectfully declined to speak about “anything regarding Hank right now.”
 I could hear the emotion in her voice.
-If she was having a good day prior to my call, I felt like I’d just ruined it – at that point I decided not pursue the book.
+If she was having a good day prior to my call, I felt like I’d just ruined it.
+From that point, I decided not pursue the book.

 On the night of March 4, 1990, these men wept like children.
 John Chaney, was told the news after winning the A-10 Championship but the victory offered little solace in the wake of Hank’s passing.
 “When everything is said and done, Hank Gathers epitomizes so much of what life is all about,” Chaney said.
 “This basketball game meant nothing.
 To hear that news just devastates me.
 How unfair.”
 Simmons wept openly and had to be pulled from their MEAC Tournament final.
 Simmons would spend the rest of the game with a towel over his head, shoulders heaving.

 Of everything that was said that night across America, his former coach at USC George Raveling may have summed it up best.
 “I know the neighborhood that he came from,” Raveling said.
 “And it was a tough neighborhood.
 And here’s a kid just about ready to reward himself and his family and give him some of the comforts of life, he’s about 10 months away, and it’s over.
 It’s hard to comprehend.”